The Californian (film)

 The Californian is a 1937 American Western film directed by Gus Meins and written by Gordon Newell and Gilbert Wright.
 The film stars Ricardo Cortez, Marjorie Weaver, Katherine DeMille, Maurice Black, Morgan Wallace and Nigel De Brulier.
 The film was released on July 18, 1937, by 20th Century Fox.

 Plot

-The story follows Ramon Escobar who comes back to California after attending school in Spain, and finds corrupt politicians mistreating the people of California.
+Ramon Escobar comes back to California after attending school in Spain, and finds corrupt politicians mistreating the people of California.